Stair Calculator

 Example 1 — Standard Interior Staircase (9 ft floor-to-floor)

-The most common residential stair scenario: main floor to second floor, straight run, 36" wide, oak treads with painted risers.
+Most common residential stair: main floor to second floor, straight run, 36" wide, oak treads with painted risers.

 Actual riser height: